Executive recruitment remains buoyant in the Asia Pacific region. 2010 saw substantial growth in most industries and headcount expanded accordingly.

 With the regulatory climate evolving and becoming more stringent, demand for regulatory risk, compliance, assurance, risk management and control functions are gaining more prominence.
 We are expecting further growth in these areas.

-As banks are going through internal reviews on organizational effectiveness, we are seeing more strategic project activities that require specialist skills including business transformation, change management, integration, migration, standardization and process improvement.
+As banks are going through internal reviews on organisational effectiveness, we are seeing more strategic project activities that require specialist skills including business transformation, change management, integration, migration, standardization and process improvement.

 There is a continuing trend of newly set up boutiques (eg fund managers, private equity firms etc) hiring from banks.